arwtsh/AdditionalInspectorAttributes/README.md

-# Conditional HideInInspector Attributes
+# Additional Inspector Attributes

-A Unity package that adds attributes which hides a property from the inspector if a conditional is met.
+A Unity package that adds property attributes which change how they look in the Unity inspector.
-Documentation on this project is stored in [`Documentation~/Documentation.md`](https://github.com/arwtsh/ConditionalHideInInspectorAttributes/blob/main/Documentation~/Documentation.md)
+Documentation on this project is stored in [`Documentation~/Documentation.md`](https://github.com/arwtsh/AdditionalInspectorAttributes/blob/main/Documentation~/Documentation.md)